-WARNING: loading new values of the counter or of the reload in the Output Registers, the PWM/Timer registers are immediately set onfly.
+WARNING: loading new values of the reload in the PWM_x_RELOAD registers, the PWM/Timer is immediately set on-fly.
 This can cause some side effects during the current counting cycle.
 The next cycles work normally.
 This occurs both in Timer and in PWM mode.